-Whenever we are standing, walking, or even sitting, many joints are being compressed by the weight of the body.
+Whenever we are standing, walking, or even sitting, many joints are compressed by the weight of the body.
 That’s the effect of gravity.

 This mostly affects weight-bearing joints like the spinal vertebrae, the hip, the knee, and the ankle joints.

-It does not affect non-weight bearing joints, like elbows or fingers, to the same degree, but even for those joints traction is beneficial.
+It does not affect non-weight-bearing joints, like elbows or fingers, to the same degree, but even for those joints traction is beneficial.

 So what’s the benefit and purpose of traction?

-Tractioning is something that is generally not much used in massage therapy.
+Tractioning is something that is generally not used much in massage therapy.
 Thai Massage is unique in that it has a large repertoire of many different traction techniques.

-Traction can be applied to quite a number of body parts: toes, fingers, arms, legs, neck, shoulder, and the spine.
+Traction can be applied to quite a number of body parts: toes, fingers, arms, legs, neck, shoulder, and spine.